CNStats 4.2 User Manual

 Also, report can be created for one or several browsers, for RSS readers, and for on-line services.

-Note: You should use a special counter code for RSS channels via "Configuration - Counter Code - Code for RSS channels".
+Note: You should use a special counter code for RSS channels via "Configuration - Get Counter Code".